 I now know the hospital was a teaching hospital and quite progressive for the time.
 We had a tour of the hospital beforehand with other parents and children, I was given a toy medical set and a paper gown, hat and mask to play with.

 Late one afternoon Daddy took me to the hospital and I had to take my trousers and pants off and lie on my back in the frog position while two men examined my groin.
-One of them had a mustache The room was dark with a very bright light above my genitals, and Dad stood behind them.
+One of them had a mustache The room was dark with a very bright light above my groin, and Dad stood behind them.

 I vaguely remember leaving home the next morning, and Mum holding me tight and looking very upset, and Dad taking me for a drive in our car.